Spring 2022 Product Release: Enhanced AI, RBAC, and Lateral Attack Detection

 This quarter, we enhanced our natural language processing (NLP)/natural language understanding (NLU) models to better detect lateral, internal-to-internal attacks and improved detection efficacy by 27%.

 Graymail is a distraction and time-drain on employees, and it takes an estimated five seconds per email to review and categorize.
 But everyone’s preferences for which emails they want to receive are different—"One man's spam is another's ham."
-When an organization deploys Abnormal ICES, Abnormal observes and learns how employees interact with email messages, including which folders they sort email into.
+When an organization deploys Abnormal, the solution observes and learns how employees interact with email messages, including which folders they sort email into.
 It then creates personal safelists and blocklists for each user that customize spam and graymail protection per user.

 This quarter, we used signals from user interactions (e.g., folder moves) to tune our graymail detection model, with a focus on common automated emails that users were dragging back into their inboxes, like event confirmations and receipts.
 In doing so, we reduced false positives in our graymail detection models by 22.5%.